huacailong/huacailong.github.io/_pages/about.md

 I'm a master student at Dr. Robert Bies Lab, University at Buffalo.
 My research interest is applying pharmacometric tools in solving the real-world problems.
 My current research focuses on estimating the HIV prevention of long-acting Cabotegravir using the population pharmacokinetic model.
 I'm also a self-motivated learner, keep trying all kinds of modeling and simulation methods including machine learning.

 **Education:**
-- 2016 - 2020 Shenyang Pharmaceutical University, Bachelor of Pharmacy
+- Shenyang Pharmaceutical University (2016 - 2020), Bachelor of Pharmacy
-- 2020 - 2020 University of Minnesota
+- University of Minnesota (2020 - 2020)
-- 2021 - Present University at Buffalo, Pharmacometrics and Personalized Pharmacotherapy
+- University at Buffalo (2021 - Present), Pharmacometrics and Personalized Pharmacotherapy

 **Technical Skills:** ADAPT5, NONMEM, RStudio, Phoenix WinNonLin, Pirana, Python, PK-SIM